- Chart

 Total Addressable Market (TAM)

-The total addressable market for life insurance and annuities is estimated to be worth hundreds of billions of dollars globally.
-MetLife is well-positioned to capture a significant share of this market through its diverse product offerings and global presence.
+The total addressable market for life insurance, retirement, and employee benefits is in the trillions of dollars globally.
+MetLife is well-positioned to capture a significant portion of this market through its established presence in North America, Asia, and Latin America, focusing on both institutional and individual clients.

 Upturn SWOT Analysis